THE CIVIC HOUSTON INTERNSHIP PROGRAM (CHIP)

 CHIP Information Session Dates (all scheduled from 11:45 am to 12:15 pm in 323 McElhinney):

 Wednesday, March 27

 Approximately 40 internships are available each semester, and the selection process has become increasingly competitive.
 Students with a 3.0 GPA and higher will be given priority in acceptance and assignment decisions.

-Download the application for the spring 2014 program.
+Download the application for the fall 2014 program.
 The application must be typed (handwritten applications will not be accepted), and is downloadable in Word.
 Please note that the application process is not complete until you submit all application materials, attend an information session, and schedule an interview with the instructor.
-Applications are now being accepted with a priority deadline of December 8.
+Applications are now being accepted with a priority deadline of May 30.

 UH Students: All registration questions should be directed to the political science academic advisors.

 General questions about the Civic Houston Internship Program may be directed to Maggie Manzano at email@example.com or 713 743 4804.

 The Richard Murray Endowed Scholarship was established in 2008 for the purpose of honoring Dr. Richard Murray's service to the Houston community and 40 years of teaching and research at the University of Houston.
 Click here to read more.